anonimoanemico/opentension/README.md

   - add export to csv
   - add printing & sending to feature
   - add area showing weekend
+  - add pressure targets feature
+  - customization of the pressure classification and add other standard such as european hypertension society & american ones
+  - add weight and age information (based on date of birth)

 Fixes:
   - sometime a second import from device may fail